Discover South Canterbury

 The area is anchored in strong farming and agricultural roots.
 Today tourism and hospitality contribute to this diverse community.
 Lake Opuha is minutes from the town centre for boating and fishing, along with many walk and bike tracks.
 Mt Dobson, Fox Peak and Roundhill ski fields are all within easy driving distance.

-A statue of James Mackenzie (19th century sheep rustler, after whom the District is named) stands proudly in Fairlie’s main street amongst contemporary art galleries, boutique retail and produce shops lining the main street and Bobby’s Square.
-Home to the Mackenzie Agricultural & Pastoral Show held each Easter Monday since 1899, attracting around 8,000 visitors from around the world to this small rural town.
+A statue of James Mackenzie (19th century sheep rustler, after whom the District is named) stands proudly in Fairlie’s main street amongst contemporary art galleries & design stores, boutique retail and produce shops lining the main street and Bobby’s Square.
+Home to the Mackenzie Agricultural & Pastoral Show held each Easter Monday since 1899, attracting around 8,000 visitors to this small rural town.

-Explore the heritage museum and Joseph Binney the blacksmith’s cottage, vintage motor and horse-drawn vehicles and farm equipment.
-Cafes and local produce including the mouth-wateringly famous pies and delicacies at The Fairlie Bakehouse.
+Fairlie is alive with boutique retail, home & design stores and eateries, attracting visitors from near and far.
+Explore the Heritage museum and Joseph Binney the blacksmith’s cottage.
+Cafes and local produce including the mouth-wateringly pies and delicacies at The Fairlie Bakehouse, and retail therapy around Bobby Square.

 Mackenzie Highland Show